Shonnie Brown MFT santa rosa

 CAMFT

-I'm a northern California native, yet have spent much of my adult life living in other places, adapting to other cultures.
-Life's challenges and transitions, including divorce and shyness, have facilitated my growth as a psychotherapist, helping me view change as part of life.
-In my private practice office at 405 Chinn Street in Santa Rosa I work primarily with individuals and couples and facilitate support groups for separation and divorce and co-parenting education.
-Particular areas of interest are: major life transitions including separation and divorce, couples counseling, co-parent education, shyness and social anxiety, self-esteem and women's issues.
-In 2004, I co-created the Co-Parent Empowerment Group of Sonoma County.
-Most recently, I have developed LifeStory Therapy--memoir or autobiographical writing for spiritual and emotional healing from loss and trauma.
+Life's challenges and transitions, including divorce, shyness, and unexpected personal loss, have facilitated my growth as a psychotherapist.
+In my private practice at Chinn Street Counseling, I work primarily with individuals and couples.
+I have also facilitated many groups for separation and divorce and co-parenting education.
+My strongest areas of interest are: separation and divorce, grief and unexpected loss, young adult issues (millennials, age 18-29), shyness & social anxiety, self-esteem & inner critic work, and issues of aging.
+I am also a memoir writer and enjoy using LifeStory Therapy™—memoir or autobiographical writing for spiritual and emotional healing from loss and trauma.

 Educational Background and Work Experience:

 • California Elementary Teaching Credential; S.F.
-State University; 1970
+State University

 • Hospice Bereavement Counselor Training Program; 1985